Blog by Aswin Antony, Business Consultant, Surecomp

 The report ranked countries by four different factors; the spread of open APIs; regulatory requirements; standardization initiatives and the presence of a central third-party provider regulatory body.

 In this way, we can identify five different types of countries:

 - Pioneers – regulated open banking environments

 - Converts – unregulated but with open APIs and standards

 - Risers – unregulated but with evolving open APIs and standards

 - Beginners – small or no progress on regulation or standards

 The pioneers in the world include the United Kingdom, Australia, and the European Union.
 Follower countries are Japan, Hong Kong, South Korea, and Brazil.
 Mexico, Singapore, Malaysia, and Canada are converts.
 Some of the risers are Switzerland, India, and China.
 Beginners include the United States, New Zealand, and Chile among others.

 According to the new 2020 Open Banking Report, the Covid-19 pandemic has only accelerated the need for digital services as companies have had to adapt their operations to working remotely.
 Many corporates have turned to simple and secure open banking to meet their needs and remain operational during these unprecedented times….

-In part II of this blog, we will explore the advantages of open banking, any associated risks and how it relates specifically to the world of trade finance.
+In part II of this blog, we explore the advantages of open banking, any associated risks, and how it relates specifically to the world of trade finance.